MairaBerdun/MairaBerdun/README.md

 Hi there 👋

-I am Maira, an Front End Developer Junior!
+I am Maira, a Front End Developer Junior!

 ➡ 🙋‍♀️ About me